Level of Study

 Forms of Assessment

-In the sping semester 2021, the oral exam will be held digitally, as a measure to prevent transmission of the corona virus.
+In the fall semester 2021, the oral exam might be held digitally, as a measure to prevent transmission of the corona virus.
 The focus will be on pronunciation, oral communication, description and character recognition.

 Examination Support Material